carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 When an output file name contains a `*` or `?` character it is interpreted as a pattern match.
 This allows to capture multiple files into a list and output them as a one item channel.

-For example here we will capture `sample.bam.bai` in the output channel.
+For example here we will capture the file `sample.bam.bai` in the output channel.
 Note that `sample.bam` is not captured in the output channel as input files are not included in the list of possible matches

->>> do we need to include this example
+# **do we need to include this example?**

 ~~~
 bam_ch = channel.fromPath("data/yeast/bams/*.bam")